Dinner Potato Rolls Recipe

 • Sugar: Regular granulated sugar is fine.
 Honey and maple syrup are good substitutes.

 • Flour: A combination of bread flour and all-purpose flour creates that stretchy, moist crumb we’re looking for.
-If you do not have bread flour, you can use only all purpose flour.
+If you don’t have bread flour, you can use only all-purpose flour instead.

-• Shortening and Butter: You can use just butter if you prefer, but shortening is a little baking trick that really gives them a bakery-style softness.
+• Shortening and Butter: You can use just butter if you prefer, but shortening is an easy baking trick that gives these rolls a bakery-style softness.

 A dinner roll sliced in half to show the texture.

-• First Rise.
-Form the dough into a ball, and plop it into a large greased bowl.
-Cover it with plastic wrap or a clean kitchen towel, and let it rise for about one hour, or until doubled in size.
+• First rise.
+Shape the dough into a ball, plop it into a large greased bowl, and cover it with a clean kitchen towel or plastic wrap.
+Let the dough rise somewhere warm for an hour.
+It should double in size.

-• Shape the Rolls.
-Roll each dough piece, and pinch it together.
-Roll until you have a smooth dinner roll shape.
-Place the rolled dough pieces into a greased 9×13 baking dish.
+• Shape the rolls.
+Roll each dough piece into a smooth dinner roll shape.
+After, place them into a greased 9×13 baking dish.

 Baked homemade potato rolls in a glass dish.